 It's actually quite easy to write this e-mail every morning at this point.

-It has become a habit over the last few years, and I have hundreds, if not thousands of people waiting to read it at noon time.
+It has become a habit over the last few years, and I have thousands of people waiting to read it at noon time everyday.

 You are my accountability.

 Which makes it easy because I know I have to show up to you, you're counting on me.

 You know what the hardest thing to do is?